IBM/universal-connectors/filter-plugin/logstash-filter-postgres-ibmcloud-guardium/README.md

 #### Creating Topic
 1. Navigate to the Resource List, click on Integration option.
 2. Select the Event Stream instance created in above step.
-2. Select Topics Tab and click on Create Topic.
+3. Select Topics Tab and click on Create Topic.
-2. Enter Topic Name.
+4. Enter Topic Name.
-3. Keep the defaults set in the rest of the topic creation, click Next, and then Create topic.
+5. Keep the defaults set in the rest of the topic creation, click Next, and then Create topic.

+Note - For Load balancing number of partitions should be at least two or more while creating the topic.
+Same count should be updated in "consumer_threads" property of input configuration.

 #### Creating Service Credentials
 1. Navigate to the created event stream and go to Service credentials in the navigation panel.